 - CCSL’s objective is to foster, develop, and promote adult soccer in Juneau, Alaska.
 To that end, CCSL sponsors Southeast Alaska’s Annual Shamrock Soccer Invitational as a coed, indoor 7v7 adult soccer tournament around the weekend of (or weekend after) Saint Patrick’s Day in mid March.
 The tourney takes place at the Dimond Park Field House in Juneau, Alaska.

 - Coach and/or Manager must physically sit with their team during play.
 Player-Coaches and/or Player-Managers are acceptable.
 Coaches/Managers are responsible for sportsmanship of their teams on and off the playing field.

 - Coaches/Managers are responsible for making sure that trash is removed from their bench area at the end of each game.
 If a team arrives to find a trashed-out area left by the previous game, report this offense to the tournament director immediately.
 The offending team will have one point deducted from their total round-robin points.

 - Maximum 12 players per team.
 Players may not play for two teams; they must commit to their assigned team or be suspended for the balance of the tournament.

 - The Tournament Director shall assemble Juneau teams based on adults who have registered by a date set by the Tournament Director.
 To facilitate maximum participation by adult teams from visiting communities, the Tournament Director may assign Juneau players to visiting teams to round out a roster in the spirit of fair and equitable play.
 To facilitate a competitive tournament with sufficient teams, the Tournament Director may, on a case-by-case basis and after consultation with the CCSL board: 1) allow for variations to the minimum age requirements, 2) allow for visiting teams to have more players on their roster, 3) allow for additions to team rosters after a date set by the Tournament Director.
 Visiting team managers are encouraged to coordinate with the Tournament Director to distribute excess player(s) to a team(s) with lesser roster numbers.

-- Three members of the opposite gender must be playing at all times.
-Minimum # to begin game: 5 players, 4:1 ratio.
+- There must be a minimum of 2 women on the field at all times.
+A third is optional.
+Minimum # to begin game: 5 players